Lemonade Alley Facts

-Lemonade Alley is a hands-on innovation challenge that provides kids K-12 with an opportunity to learn entrepreneurship, financial literacy, and charitable giving.
-Teams of 2-5 kids create lemonade recipe, design and build a lemonade stand and raise money for a charity of their choice.
-Contest formats of Lemonade Alley are judged per the following Rules ».
-The Lemonade Alley® System is available to organizations by license.
-Register License »
+Lemonade Alley is a hands-on innovation challenge that empowers K-12 students to learn entrepreneurship, financial literacy and charitable giving.
+Teams of up to 5 students invent lemonade recipes, build lemonade stands and sell lemonade to raise money for charities of their choices.
+As a competition, Lemonade Alley is judged per the following Rules ».

 Traditions at Lemonade Alley

-- Opening Ceremonies & Yellow Carpet Walk: Teams, judges and VIPs vogue down a yellow astroturf carpet as they are introduced at Opening Ceremonies.
+- Opening Ceremonies & Yellow Carpet Walk: Teams, judges and VIPs “vogue” down a yellow carpet as they’re introduced at Opening Ceremonies.

-- Main Stage Judging: Judging segments include crowd-pleasing Taste-Test (Emcee interviews Team Presidents as Judges taste recipes) and Sales Pitch (Teams are given 1-minute to do a song, rap, dance, skit of any other kind of pitch).
+- Sales Pitch Judging: Teams are given 1-minute to do a song, rap, dance, skit of any other kind of pitch.

-- Booth Judging: Judging segments include Booth & “StoryTree” Business Plan Judging at booths.
+- Booth & B-Plan Judging: Judging segments include Booth & “StoryTree” Business Plan Judging at booths.

 While local events vary, general full-contest guidelines include:

-- Teams: any K-12 kids in teams of 2-5.
-A President as primary speaker and a Treasurer as primary accounting member are required for each team.
+- Teams: students, grades K-12, in teams of 1-5.
+A Visioner as primary speaker and Counter as primary accounting member are required for each team.

 - Divisions: generally 3 divisions for full-judged contests.
-Divisions include grades K-4, 5-8, 9-12.
-Teams with kids from different age divisions are allowed by must compete in the oldest student’s age division.
+Divisions include grades K-6 and 7-12.
+Teams with students from different age divisions must compete in the older age division.

 - Locations, Dates & Times: Look for a Lemonade Alley near you See Events »